 As a result, you want to also ensure that customers are leaving Google Reviews that mention your product or services.
 By doing so, you’re providing Google with fresh information to crawl through, building a wealth of topic relevance.

 People trust reviews as much as word-of-mouth and peer suggestions.
 So if someone sees plenty of one or two-star reviews on your business, they’d most likely skip to your closest competitor with better reviews.

-Furthermore, we have been associating SEO rankings with click-through-rates since day one, and that’s mostly correct.
-When a huge portion of users picks your website from SERPs, Google will know that your site performs excellently, thus rewarding you with better ranking.
+Furthermore, we have been associating SEO rankings with click-through rates since day one, and that’s mostly correct.
+When a huge portion of users picks your website from SERPs, Google will know that your site performs excellently, thus rewarding you with better rankings.

 When you’re gaining better reviews from customers regularly, you’ll most likely experience a boost in Google rankings as a result.